HXPPLEO/InterviewProjs/README.md

 # InterviewProjs

-This repo consist of the testing projects i encountered in the process of interview.
+This repo consist of the coding test i encountered in job applications.
+1.